hvianna/audioMotion.js/README.md

 ## Configuration options

-Most of these are self-explanatory.
+Below is a brief description of the configuration options.
 You can change the default values in the `defaults` array at the very beginning of [`audioMotion.js`](https://github.com/hvianna/audioMotion.js/blob/master/audioMotion.js#L26) file.

 ### FFT Size